Experience a world of educational possibilities, cultures and connection through Academic travel!

 Semester programs are paid directly through the University partner or through financial aid.

 Normandale Community College awards multiple scholarships to assist students participating in a travel course or an approved semester study abroad program.
-Academic Travel Scholarships are available through the Normandale Foundation Scholarship Portal and applications are accepted every Fall and the Spring semester.
+Academic Travel Scholarships may be applied to at the link at the top of this page.

-Scholarships opportunities are also available through the following organizations:
+Scholarship opportunities are also available through the following external organizations:

 Anyone can enroll in a travel course with the exception of the following: